LearnOnDemandSystems/docs/tms/arvato-marketplace/fulfilling-marketplace-order/getting-started-returning-customers.md

 # I just ordered online labs through Courseware Marketplace and am returning to Skillable.
 How do I get started?

-As a returning partner, you should already have an organization and user account setup in Skillable's OneLearn Training Management System (TMS).
+As a returning partner, you should already have an organization and user account setup in Skillable's Training Management System (TMS).
 You do not need to create a new organization or user account.
 Your vouchers will automatically sync over from Courseware Marketplace and be available in the TMS.
 It may take up to 10 minutes for the sync to occur after purchase.

 ## Next Steps